Explore this course:

 Optional modules - one from:

-15 credits - Urban Development in the Global South
+Urban Development in the Global South

-This module looks at the challenges of urban planning and development in the global South: how are conflicting imperatives of ecological sustainability, social inclusion and economic competitiveness being balanced by practitioners, and what implications does this have for those living there?
-The unit will develop understanding of how urban planning systems are constructed and mediated by different actors.
+This module explores the challenges of urban planning and development in the global South: how are conflicting imperatives of ecological sustainability, social inclusion and economic competitiveness being balanced by practitioners, and what implications does this have for those living there?
+The module will develop understanding of how urban planning systems are constructed and mediated by different actors.
 The unit will use a series of scenarios; representing some of the diversity of conditions that exist in the global South, to develop understandings of how planning systems shape and are shaped by the contexts in which they operate.

 Understanding how cities function is central to the role of planners, urban policy advisers, and other built environment professionals.
 Drawing on cities from different national contexts, this unit provides an introduction to the administrative, legal and political contexts in which decisions are made about planning, regeneration and development and the role different groups play in mediating and affecting development.
 The module explores how practitioners approach urban development challenges, define problems and frame policy interventions.
 Conceptual and practice-based perspectives are employed to encourage students to think critically about the tensions and trade-offs that confront those involved in planning and managing cities.